v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0504-Creating device inventory reports.md

 4. In the **Text Import Wizard – Step 1 of 3** dialog box, select **Delimited** and then select **Next**.
 5. In the **Text Import Wizard – Step 2 of 3** dialog box, remove the check mark next to **Tab** and select the check box next to **Comma**.
 Then select **Next**.
 6. In the **Text Import Wizard – Step 3 of 3** dialog box, select **Finish**.
 7. Review the report content.
-When finished, close Excel and select **No** when asked about saving the report.
+When finished, close Excel and select **Don't Save** when asked about saving the report.
 8. Close all open Windows.

 **Results**: After completing this exercise, you will have successfully exported Intune data to Excel for review.